mienaikoe/ziyu/Chapters/Chapter1.md

   *I speak with it upon my lips*
   *and with my hands it guides me*

 "Lovely poem"
 Startled, I turned around to see Melna sitting behind me with her legs tucked under her, smiling her warm smile.
 "How long have you been hovering over there?"
 "Only a little bit.
 I knew you'd be out here just like you do every morning after a rain, so I thought I'd come out to get you for breakfast and catch a bit of the song"
 I turned forward again and listened for the last notes.
 "What did you think of the poem," I asked.
 "It was"

+*************

+Kip sat staring at a postletter with his morning face and a little smirk, his hair the furrowed nest of a hurried bird.
+He noticed that I had come in and put on his best goofy smile and we both chuckled softly.
+Mel was too serious to be amused by our nonsense but she had no expectation for us to stop.

+   "Who's the letter from?", I asked casually.

+   "My parents.
+They're traveling to the east coast this week."

+   "Ooh.
+Quite hot this time of year," said Melna.
+Her eyes turned down to pick up the breakfast plates she had prepared before fetching me.

+   "Yea.
+They've always been ones to go on dangerous adventures.
+This probably isn't the hottest they've experienced."

+   "That's quite brave," Mel responded.
+"So why the East in particular?"

+    "Well they just haven't gone in a while and they were really wanting to see an unfettered view of Surien at the sunrise to take photos."

+   I was immediately excited.
+"I've heard so much about that.
+They say there's very little fog or cloud on the east coast and that Surien is so clear you can see the bits of mountains around it's edges."